bnb-chain/bnb-chain.github.io/docs/bcfusion/developers/staking.md

 ### What are the functions/interfaces of each validator's credit contract?

 For each validator, there is a credit contract which will be automatically deployed when it is created.
+Meanwhile, the conctract cannot be upgraded or changed by any validator operator.

 The credit contract is a BEP20 contract, and the ABI is the same as [Stake Credit contract](https://github.com/bnb-chain/bsc-genesis-contract/blob/master/abi/stakecredit.abi).

-Meanwhile, the conctract cannot be upgraded or changed by any validator operator.
+It provides functions for querying delegations, including:
+* `balanceOf(address)`: Get the credit balance of a delegator.
+* `getPooledBNB(address)`: Get the pooled BNB amount of a delegator.
+* `getPooledBNBByShares(uint256)`: Get the pooled BNB amount for a specific amount of shares.
+* `getSharesByPooledBNB(uint256)`: Get the shares for a specific amount of pooled BNB.
+* `pendingUnbondingRequests(address)`: Get the count of unbonding requests for a delegator.
+* `unbondRequest(address, uint256)`: Get the details of a unbond request for a delegator.
+* `claimableUnbondRequest(address)`: Get the count of claimable unbonding requests for a delegator.
+* `lockedBNBs(address, uint256)`: Get the locked BNBs for a delegator's unbond queue.

 ### How to get the shares/BNB amount for a delegator?

-For any specific validator, you can call the `balanceOf` function of the validator's creat contract to get the delegator's shares.
-If you want to get the BNB amount instead of shares, you can use `getPooledBNB` function.
+For any specific validator, please call the `balanceOf` function of the validator's creat contract to get the delegator's shares.
+To get the BNB amount instead of shares, the function `getPooledBNB` can be used.

-If you want to get the shares of all validators, you need to call the `balanceOf` function for each valiator and sum up the results.
-Please refer to the following to see how to get the information of all validators, and use muticall to improve the efficiency.
+To get the shares of all validators, please call the `balanceOf` function for each valiator and sum up the results.
+Please refer to the following to see how to get the information of all validators, and use a muticall contract to improve the efficiency.

 ### How to calculte the BNB amount for a specific amount of shares?

 The credit contract provides the `getPooledBNBByShares` function to calculate the BNB amount for some specific amount of shares.

-If you want to do the vice visa, you can use the `getSharesByPooledBNB` function to calculate the shares for some specific BNB amount.
+To do the vice visa, please use the `getSharesByPooledBNB` function to calculate the shares for some specific BNB amount.

 ### How to calculte the APR/APY of a validator?